jpuritz/BIO_594_2022/Exercises/course_project/mgregoire/README.md

 - For this final project I decided to analyze my cat Pumpkin's DNA.
 - pipeline.md shows all the relevant code with comments on the analysis.
+- Also attached are:
+- an outline proposing this project
-- Attached are the fastqc files pre and post trimming as well as a photo of Pumpkin :)
+- the fastqc files pre and post trimming
+- as well as a photo of Pumpkin :)